ovh/docs/pages/platform/ai/training_tuto_07_train_rasa_chatbot/guide.en-gb.md

 ---
-title: AI Training - Tutorial - Train a rasa chatbot with docker and AI Training
+title: AI Training - Tutorial - Train a rasa chatbot inside Docker container
 slug: training/train-rasa-chatbot
 excerpt: Understand how simple it is to train a chatbot with AI Training.
 section: AI Training -  Tutorials
 order: 07
 ---

-**Last updated 10th March, 2022.**
+**Last updated 21th March, 2022.**

 ## Objective

 The aim of the tutorial is to understand how to train a rasa model with AI Training.
-Deployment will be performed in the second part of the tutorial, that you can find here : [How to deploy a chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/).
+Deployment will be performed in the second part of the tutorial, that you can find here : [How to deploy a chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/deploy-rasa-chatbot).
 If you want to access the code, you can find it [here](https://github.com/ovh/ai-training-examples/jobs/rasa-chatbot)
-If you want to create a rasa chatbot with a notebook please follow this tutorial : [Create and train a rasa chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/)
+If you want to create a rasa chatbot with a notebook please follow this tutorial : [Create and train a rasa chatbot](https://docs.ovh.com/gb/en/publiccloud/ai/notebooks/create-rasa-chatbot)

 We will use the famous open source framework [Rasa](https://rasa.community/) to build the chatbot and the framework [chatette](https://github.com/SimGus/Chatette) to generate examples of human sentences.
 Both of the frameworks are Python packages.